 Outside the door, two men caught the sudden flash of movement from the corners of their eyes.
 They glanced over at the snappily dressed figure, with baggy dress slacks, grey vest over a white shirt with its collar sticking straight up.
 A black straight tie loosely closed the collar and descended the gent’s chest to disappear into the vest.

 Once noticed by the men outside the door, he spun quickly.
 His shoulders shrugged.
 He was upright.
 Loose from the doorframe, he posed again, leaning on his cane.
 He was moving again.
 Mad dashes of movement.
-Punctuated with pauses for those observing to see the entirety of his preformance.
-He’d stay in pose until recognition dawned on the observer.
+Punctuated with pauses for those observing to see the entirety of his performance.
+He’d stay in the pose until recognition dawned on the observer.
 Another eruption of movement.
 A few steps, a cane twirl.
 And he was inside the building again.

 Spying my camera, he attempted to strike a pose.
 Elbow out to lean on the railing that ran around the room, separating the pedestrians from the center of the building.
-He crossed one leg over the other his other leg, one foot pointing down at the floor as he stood on the other foot and leaned into the railing.
+He crossed one leg over the other his other leg, one foot pointing down at the floor as he stood on the other foot and leaned on the railing.

 And missed.
 His bushy black eyebrows arched up and his lips rounded in mock surprise as he slumped, then caught himself.
 Elbow out, he leaned again.
 And missed again.
 His black mustache, barely wider than two fingers side by side, danced in mock surprise as he missed a third time and caught himself.
 Finally, he balanced on one foot, and leaned casually on the railing, ready for me to press the shutter release and capture his image, not on the celluloid of old, but as digital pixels in 21st Century electronic media.